Mountain goats are iconic when thinking of Glacier National Park. So let’s learn about them.

 Golden Eagles are the largest birds of prey in North America.

 Their wingspan is 6 to 7 1/2 feet, and they dive at speeds of more than 150 mph when pursuing their prey.
-Their swift attack and powerful, sharp talons give them the ability to snatch unsuspecting alpine animals, like mountain goats, off the ground.
+Their swift attack and powerful, sharp talons give them the ability to snatch unsuspecting alpine animals, off the ground.

 Mountain goats are a symbol of the rugged west, and it’s always a treat to see them in their natural habitat.
 If you’ve never seen one, let’s go for a hike.
 I’m always for an adventure above the tree line.